Students must submit the following payments:*

 - Program price

-Payment can be made by check, money order and wire/bank transfer.
+Payment can be made by check, money order, bill-pay, and wire/bank transfer.

 Checks and money orders must be payable to the order of KEI and mailed to the address below.
 The student’s name must be clearly written on the check/money order.